- Coronavirus (COVID-19)

 As a Health Champion You will receive the latest information and advice about COVID-19 and preventative measures to stop its spread to share with family, friends, neighbours, work colleagues and the wider community.
 The idea is that by so doing you will help to keep your community well informed so minimising the risk of the virus spreading.

 Volunteer Centre Kensington and Chelsea is continuing to register local people who want to support new and existing local services responding to the pandemic, as well as supporting people self-organise to support each other.

 You can register on the Volunteer Centre Kensington and Chelsea website.

-Every single offer of help is appreciated, and community organisations will recruit to the roles they think can best help people deal with this emergency.
-There are already thousands of people generously offering their time and effort that we do not yet have voluntary roles for.
 Roles that are offered to registered people will be subject to appropriate safeguarding checks by the community organisations recruiting them, to protect both volunteers and the vulnerable people they will be supporting.

 The community organisations will be responsible for training, managing and keeping you safe while you are volunteering with them.

 There are many local neighbourhood groups, some long established and some recently created, who are focused on making a positive, practical difference where they live during this pandemic.
 The Volunteer Centre is liaising with them in its role as a promoter of voluntary action and a provider of advice and good practice to anyone who wants to give their time to others, and to the organisations which support them to do so.